ktrammell95/handbook/curriculum/prework/09-computer set up.md

 macOS (BSD Unix).
 In short, we believe using the macOS best prepares our students to work in the web development industry.

 Students who choose to study .NET development with us may also find substantial benefit from using macOS.
+The development skills learned on UNIX based system (like macOS) will help build good developer habits.
 A PC laptop can be approved for class use on a case by case basis during the interview process.

+## Required Software

 ### Slack